framing/ng-tasknas-demo/how to build tasknas.md

 now for the magic

-if you know the local IP address of your computer you can load the app in a browser on your phone and add a new task, it will then show up in the browser your computer...NEAT!
+if you know the local IP address of your computer you can load the app in a browser on your phone and add a new task, it will then show up in the browser of your computer...NEAT!

 ### **LASTLY**

-tasks need more that a label
+tasks need more than a label

 so to do that create a components folder underneath the tasks folder and add this code into the task-form.component.ts file: